danybeltran/file-based-routing-CRA/README.md

 - This is a test

-- There's still no params so there are no dynamic routes.
+- ~~There's still no params so there are no dynamic routes.~~
+- It works with params and dynamic routes (which can be defined somewhat like in Next.js using braces).
+You access them using the `useParams` hook in React-router-dom.

 When you create a page, you need to run the `mapPages.js` file so it gets added.
 It will generate a `$pages.js` file inside `src/`